-The TD Five Boro Bike Tour is the nation's biggest cycling event.
-With about 32,000 cyclists, it's about three quarters as big as the New York Marathon.
-The event is typically held the first Sunday in May.
-For 2018, the event is May 6.
+New York City's annual TD Five Boro Bike Tour, hosted by Bike New York, is the nation's largest charitable cycling event.
+With an estimated 32,000 participating cyclists, it's nearly as big as the New York City Marathon.
+The event is typically held on the first Sunday in May.
+2020's race date has not yet been announced.

-- Standard + Membership: $145 for entry and membership to Bike New York, which means a priority line to pick up your packet at the Bike Expo, access to a beer garden at the Finish Festival, early registration for the following year's ride, member-only rides throughout the year, partner discounts, t-shirt, pin, and reflective sticker.
+- Standard + Bike New York membership: $152 will put you in the priority line to pick up your packet at the Bike Expo as well as access to a beer garden at the Finish Festival, early registration for the following year's ride, members-only rides throughout the year, partner discounts, a T-shirt, pin, and reflective sticker.

-- VIP: $340 for the benefits above plus guaranteed placement in the first wave of the ride, breakfast and entertainment at the starting line, a VIP line to pick up your packet at the Bike Expo, access to an exclusive VIP lounge and gourmet lunch at the Finish Festival, an official jersey, waist bag, timed climb over the Verrazano-Narrows Bridge.
+- VIP: For $350, you get guaranteed placement in the first wave of the ride, breakfast and entertainment at the starting line, access to the VIP line to pick up your packet at the Bike Expo, access to an exclusive VIP lounge, and gourmet lunch at the Finish Festival.
+As far as free gear goes, you also get an official jersey, a handlebar bag, and a timed climb over the Verrazano-Narrows Bridge.

 Additional Ways to Participate

-- Volunteering: More than 2,000 volunteers are needed for five to twelve hour periods during the event in various roles.
+- Volunteering: More than 2,000 volunteers are needed for five- to eight-hour shifts during the event.
 Tasks include setting up, handing out snacks and water, fixing flat tires, and much more.
-Benefits of volunteering include breakfast and/or lunch, early registration for the following year's event, a t-shirt, and a discount on registration for other Bike New York events.
+The benefits of volunteering include a complimentary breakfast on the day of the event, early registration for the following year, a t-shirt, and a discount on registration for other Bike New York events.
 Volunteer registration opens in February.

-- Bike Expo: A Bike Expo cycling event is held for the two days prior to the event (in 2018, dates are May 4 and 5) at Basketball City on Pier 36 on Manhattan's Lower East Side.
-The Bike Expo is free and open to the public.
-It will feature vendors, exhibitors, live performances, and educational programs about cycling for youth and adults.
-(Event participants will pick up their packets at the Bike Expo, guaranteeing an automatic crowd of some 30,000 cyclists.)
+- Bike Expo: A Bike Expo is held for two days prior to the event at Basketball City on Pier 36 on Manhattan's Lower East Side.
+The expo is free and open to the public.
+It features vendors, exhibitors, live performances, and educational programs about cycling for youth and adults.
+(Event participants will pick up their packets at the Bike Expo, guaranteeing a crowd of some 30,000.)

-- Additional Bike New York Events: Choose between five routes (from 15 miles to 100 miles) in the Discover Hudson Valley Ride in June.
-Participate in the Twin Lights Ride in the back roads of Monmouth County, New Jersey.
-Local rides include themes like Picnic in the Park, Bike to the Beach, and Forts, Ferries, and Fotos.
+- Other Bike New York events: Choose between five routes (from 15 miles to 100 miles) in the Discover Hudson Valley Ride in June, participate in the Twin Lights Ride through the back roads of Monmouth County, New Jersey, or join in on other local rides around New York City throughout the year.